 Not all policies are created equal

 There’s no legal or industry-wide standard and policies about dog breeds vary from company to company.
-That’s good news since with a little extra research, you can find a company that will still offer you home insurance while you own a pit bull.
-So if there’s no space for you and your pit bull at your current company, don’t sweat it.
+That’s good news since with a little extra research, you can find a company that will still offer you good home insurance rates while you own a pit bull.
+So if there’s no space for you and your pit bull and home insurance company don’t mix, don’t sweat it.

 It could be the case that your insurance company will continue to insure you even if you have a pitbull.
 If so, that’s great!
 Just make sure you speak with a representative and look closely at the contract’s fine print.
 Let’s cover a few of your options.

-Some insurance companies have special accommodations that allow them to cover homes with pit bulls.
+Some insurance companies have good home insurance rates for people with pit bulls.

 No matter the policy, you should still disclose your dog